 (Label source: Lew’s post).

-Now, some might hesitate at seeing the Liebotschaner name on an ale label, even a hybrid type such as cream ale.
+Now, some might hesitate when seeing the Liebotschaner name on an ale label, even a hybrid type such as cream ale.
 An ignominious or at least anti-climactic end to a notable heritage, some might say.

-Why?
-Because Liebotschaner Cream Ale was in fact a lager.
+Because, Liebotschaner Cream Ale was in fact a lager.
 BeerMenus states in part:

 … [Liebotschaner Cream Ale] is brewed with lager yeast at higher than usual temperature to give it a creamy ale like taste with a malty aroma.
 Lieb utilizes two varieties of pale malt and three varieties of hops, including imported Czech Saaz and American grown Mt.
 Hood and Galena hops.
 Delivers a pale straw color and a light crisp body …